mett29/Deep-Learning/README.md

 # Deep Learning
 This repo is the continuation of the Machine-Learning repo.
 Here I'm gonna to upload all the examples and exercises which I'll do to learn deep learning techniques and all the problems I'll solve using these last few.

+### Disclaimer
+- Tensorflow 2.0 is here!
+Check [HERE](https://www.tensorflow.org/alpha).
+Right now, most of the files in this repo are written using the old version of TF.
+- Sometimes GitHub doesn't render properly the notebooks: if the load fails, go on [nbviewer](https://nbviewer.jupyter.org/) to see them.

 ### What are we talking about?
 Deep Learning is a subfield of machine learning concerned with algorithms inspired by the structure and function of the brain called artificial neural networks.